charlie51135/robot-sim/docs/rpi_setup.md

 	```
 	Save file

-5. Find and mount linux parition:
+5. Find and mount linux parition:  *(for convention only, can skip to step 6 then unmount both system-boot and writable instead)*
 	* `sudo fdisk -l` (see which is linux partition)
 	* `sudo mkdir /media/usb-drive`
 	* `sudo mount /dev/sda2 /media/usb-drive/`